The-Balance-FFXIV/balance-static/content/jobs/healers/white-mage/white-mage-guide.md

 ---
 title: White Mage Guide
 ---
+Notes;
+- 1-1 port from guide linked in #whm_resources
 - Basic formatting has been done
 - Images need to be added for Opener section
 - Unsure what to do with regards to tooltips